We realise the importance of preparing our children for the world in which we live today.

-We teach PSHE in a variety of ways: as a discrete subject, via assemblies and through other subjects such as RE, History, Geography, Literacy, Maths and Science, as well as through outdoor educational visits, community work and activities.
+We teach PSHE in a variety of ways: as a discrete subject, via assemblies and through other subjects such as Forest School, RE, History, Geography, Literacy, Maths and Science, as well as through outdoor educational visits, community work and activities.

 We hold annual events such as elections, Anti-Bullying week, celebrations of other faiths, Crucial Crew, Language Days, Emotional Health week, E-Safety weeks and Careers Day in order to extra support PSHE in school.

 We utilise Toot Toot which enables pupils to report online any concerns they have and we have Toot Toot Ambassadors who are trained to help other pupils and reinforce the anti- bullying message.
 We have Play Buddies, School Councillors, Eco Warriors, Rota Kids, E-Safety Ambassadors and Community Ambassadors who are active in school.